steux/cc2600/README.md

 Installing from source is quite straightforward when Rust is available on your platform.
-If this is not the case, please use [rustup](https://www.rust-lang.org/tools/install) to install it, then use `cargo install --path .` in the root directoy to compile and install cc2600 locally. `cargo test` launches the unit tests of cc2600.
+If this is not the case, please use [rustup](https://www.rust-lang.org/tools/install) to install it, then use `cargo install --path .` in the root directory to compile and install cc2600 locally. `cargo test` launches the unit tests of cc2600.

+A few examples are available in the `examples` directory.
+For instance, if you want to run the magnificient DPC (David Patrick Crane coprocessor) example featuring Garfield, type :

+`cc2600 examples/test_dpc.c`

+This will produce `out.a`, which is a DASM compatible source code.

+Type `dasm out.a -f3 -v4 -oout.bin -lout.lst -sout.sym` to make the cartridge.

+You can then use the stella emulator to run the out.bin, or install it on a Harmony ou PlusCart cartridge.

 ## TODO